farmOS/farmOS/docs/guide/logs.md

 for use as multi-item invoices.
 The primary purpose of sale logs is to connect the final dots for food traceability.

+## Log features

+### Task assignment

+Logs can be assigned to one or more person(s) in farmOS using the log's *Owner* field.
+Users can view a list of all logs assigned to them by clicking "My Account" in the menu and then selecting the "Logs" tab of their user profile.

+### Categorization

+Logs can be assigned to one or more categories.
+A set of pre-defined categories are provided by farmOS, and more can be added by users.
+Log categories enable you to organize, sort, and filter your logs in ways that make sense to you, so you can find the logs you need easily in the future.

 [asset types]: /guide/assets